How To Speed Up Your Android Phone [September 2020]

 As with any computer, Android phones have the unfortunate habit of growing slower with age.
 For the first few months after you take your phone out of the box, everything is great—apps load fast, cached data is easily accessed, and loading everything from local files to games to apps is done in the blink of an eye.

 But, over time, your device naturally grows slower, and that feeling of shiny new tech begins to wear away.
-Your phone’s RAM begins to get oversaturated with installed and active apps.
-Those same apps take up more and more room on your phone’s internal storage.
-With so much information on your phone and new processes running as time goes, your phone will certainly slow.
+Your phone’s RAM becomes oversaturated with apps both used and unused, and those same apps take up more and more room on your phone’s internal storage.
+Meanwhile, you store thousands of photos, videos, and screenshots saved on your phone, and after a while, loading anything, from a web page to pulling up your email can take an excruciating long amount of time.

 If this is happening to you’re phone, you’re not alone.
 Fortunately, there are simple solutions to get your phone running properly again.